marcelatuler/Risk-and-Control/CryptographyTutorial.md

 This verifies that the signature is valid.
 If the message is modified, verification will fail.

 ---
 ## Step 5: Encrypting and Decrypting Files with Symmetric Encryption

 You can also use Fernet to encrypt and decrypt files — not just text.
+This is useful for securely storing or transmitting sensitive files.

 ### Step 5.1: Save a text file to encrypt